opentok/accelerator-sample-apps-ios/README.md

 ## Exploring the code

 This section shows you how to prepare, build, and run the sample application.
+Example code is added in [Objective-C](https://github.com/opentok/accelerator-sample-apps-ios/tree/master/AcceleratorSample) and [Swift](https://github.com/opentok/accelerator-sample-apps-ios/tree/master/AcceleratorSampleApp-Swift).
 With the sample application you can:

 - [Start a Audio/Video Call](#call)
 - [Send text messages](#textchat)